 You've worked hard during your lifetime to accumulate your estate.
 You want the friends, family members and organizations you give that wealth to after your death to receive the maximum benefit from it.
 If not planned for properly, estate taxes can indeed take a painful bite out of your accumulated wealth.
 But a little forethought and knowledge, along with the assistance of an estate-planning expert, can help you ensure that your legacy lives on in the wealth you share with others.

-For lots more tax information, check out the links on the next page.
+For lots more tax information, check out the links below.

 - American Family and Business Institute.
 "What is the Death Tax?"
 2009.
 (Jan.
 20, 2011)http://www.nodeathtax.org/deathtax

 - Combs, Susan.
 "Texas Taxes: Inheritance Tax."
 Window on State Government.
 (Jan.
 22, 2011) http://www.window.state.tx.us/taxinfo/inherit/